psx-spx/psx-spx.github.io/docs/cdromdrive.md

 E = Error 80h appears on some commands (02h..09h, 0Bh..0Dh, 10h..16h, 1Ah,
 1Bh?, and 1Dh) when the disk is missing, or when the drive unit is disconnected from the mainboard.<br/>
+Some commands (04h,05h,10h,11h,1Dh) do also trigger Error 80h when the disk is stopped.<br/>

 #### sub\_function numbers (for command 19h)
 Test commands are invoked with command number 19h, followed by a sub\_function